FreeshardBase/documentation/docs/developer_docs/peering.md

 ```

 * `Core on c0p3x5` adds a signature to the request
-* `proxy on b8rk3f` accepts the request and decides about routing
+* `Proxy on b8rk3f` accepts the request and decides about routing
 * `Core on b8rk3f` verifies the signature and decides about access control according to the configuration in `app_meta.json`